Archive March 2020

 FREQUENTLY ASKED QUESTIONS

 - What safety measures are you using to prevent the spread of COVID?The CSC is committed to following the safety protocols as defined by the Department of Children and Families.
-This includes but is not limited to daily health screenings, limiting group size, and regular cleaning and disinfection of the building and boats.
+This includes but is not limited to daily health screenings, limiting group size, and regular cleaning and disinfection of the building.
 For continued safety of the staff and the children, the facility will otherwise remain closed to the general public.

 - Are group sizes being adjusted or reconfigured?All groups will be no more than 25 individuals in a single classroom or care area, including instructors.
 Our camps will provide a student to instructor ratio of roughly 7:1 in a single class.
 There will be three single classes in a group and that group will never have more than 25 people per state guidance.